-2. PRE-AWARD COSTS
+2. Pre-Award Costs

-ARPA-E will not reimburse any pre-award costs incurred by Applicants before they are selected for award negotiations.
-Please refer to Section VI.A of the FOA for guidance on award notices.
+ARPA-E will not reimburse any pre-award costs incurred by Applicants before they are selected for award netices.

 Upon selection for award negotiations, Applicants may incur pre-award costs at their own risk, consistent with the requirements in 2 C.F.R.
 Part 200, as modified by 2 C.F.R.
 Part 910, and other Federal laws and regulations.
 ARPA-E generally does not accept budgets as submitted with the Full Application.
 Budgets are typically reworked during award negotiations.
 ARPA-E is under no obligation to reimburse pre-award costs if, for any reason, the Applicant does not receive an award or the award is made for a lesser amount than the Applicant expected, or if the costs incurred are not allowable, allocable, or reasonable.